Exploring Health

 Caroline Hansen

-Caroline Hansen is a junior studying Human Health and Economics with a minor in ethics.
-Their interest is in bioethics and healthcare administration, and in queer theory and disability theory.
-Outside of class they are a hurdler and jumper on the Emory Track and Field team and a writer on the Emory Spoke.
+Caroline Hansen is a senior at Emory University studying Human Health and Economics with a minor in ethics.
+Her interest is in bioethics, healthcare administration, and health policy.
+Outside of class, Caroline is a hurdler and jumper on the Emory Track and Field team and a writer on the Emory Spoke.
 For fun, Caroline likes to read, drink a lot of coffee, and discover new music.

 Charles Raison